Halfeddi/OneLifePerDay/readme.md

    `/excludeplayer` `<player>`
 - onelifeperday.**includeplayer:** Include a player into the consequences of death.
    `/includeplayer` `<player>`
 - onelifeperday.**livesrestorehours:** Set the hours in a defined time zone where all dead players' lives are restored.
+Format: Integer(0 -> 23)
    `/livesrestorehours` `<hour1>` `<hour2>` ...
 - minecraft.**pardon:** Lift up ban of a player (Works the same for this plugin).
    `/pardon` `<player>`